HullSeals/HalpyBOT/CONTRIBUTING.md

 if the file makes use of licensed material, you must comply with all copyright and license notice requirements listed in the license of said material.

+### Code Style
+This project follows PEP8 guidelines.
+We strongly encourage efforts are taken to enforce these standards, and encourage the use of tools like `Black` or `PyLint` to ensure compliance.